travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 to your `.travis.yml`.

-MongoDB binds to 127.0.0.1, uses stock configuration and requires no authentication or database creation up front.
+MongoDB binds to 127.0.0.1 and requires no authentication or database creation up front.

+However, authentication will be enabled upon adding an admin user as mongod is started with the `--auth` parameter.

+Note: Admin users are users created on the admin database.

 In cases you need to create users for your database, you can do it using a `before_script` in your `.travis.yml` file::